AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 This programs enables a user to mint and transfer private and public tokens.
 Prviate tokens are represented in data structures called Records and public tokens are recorded in public ledgers called mappings.
 Data within a Record is only visibile to the Record owner while data contained in mappings is publically visible.
 :::

+Aleo supports a wide range of programs and applications beyond tokens and DeFi.
+We use the Token program in this guide to illustrate how developers manage private and public state with an intuitive example.

 ## 2. Generate a new Aleo account

 ### 2.1 Using the Leo Playground widget